 A Christmas Story

 12.25.2017 I’d been stranded in Cuenca, Ecuador for almost the entire month of December, staying in a hotel and waiting for parts to repair my motorcycle, concurrent with the holiday season and other delays inherent in the culture.
-My routine consisted of leaving the little hotel room to walk the streets of the beautiful city, shooting photos and grabbing a coffee or lunch in one of the little shops around town.
+I was under much stress, watching my timeline to beat the snow at the southern tip of the continent slip away, unsure as to whether the motorcycle could be repaired, and if so, would it be reliable for the rest of my trek?
+I could do little to affect an outcome and my routine consisted of leaving the little hotel room to walk the streets of the beautiful city, shooting photos and grabbing a coffee or lunch in one of the little shops around town.

 A few days previous to Christmas, the hard-working maid at the hotel came up to me and peeled off a non-stop 5 minute diatribe in Spanish, pointing and waving in her discourse.
 It was so fast and long I only gathered two words - "niños" and "nueve".
 Since we'd never spoken, she of course would assume I spoke Spanish.
 I mean, what sort of fool would ride a motorcycle through South America that didn't?
 Smiling and nodding like Jethro from the Beverly Hillbillies probably didn't help.